Country of origin: cambodia

 [i] Can you tell me where you were born?

-[r] In Vietnam, on the West Coast.
+[r] In Vietnam, on the west coast.
 In Haiphong.

-[i] In what year were you born?
+[i] What year were you born?

 [i] How many brothers and sisters do you have?